Usage¶

 Often serialized data has a fixed schema (e.g. a request handler in a REST api expects a certain JSON structure).
 Specifying the expected types allows

-to perform validation during decoding, with no added runtime cost.Python has a much richer type system than serialization protocols like JSON or MessagePack.
+msgspecto perform validation during decoding, with no added runtime cost.Python has a much richer type system than serialization protocols like JSON or MessagePack.
 Specifying the output types lets

-).The type annotations used to describe the expected types are compatible with tools like mypy or pyright, providing excellent editor integration.
+msgspecdecode messages into types other than the defaults described above (e.g. decoding JSON objects into a Struct instead of the defaultdict).The type annotations used to describe the expected types are compatible with tools like mypy or pyright, providing excellent editor integration.

-uses Python type annotations to describe the expected types.
+msgspec uses Python type annotations to describe the expected types.
 A

 wide variety of builtin types are supported.